All photographs on this website have been taken by us on and around the spectacular Firth of Clyde.

 • We don't charge extra for fuel used during your time onboard.

-• While we expect all students to treat our gear as if it were their own, accidents do happen, so we don't charge students for any accidental damage.
+• While we expect all students to treat our gear as their own, accidents do happen, so we don't charge students for accidental damage.

 • The cost of running a course doesn't change significantly during the year, so we don't ramp up prices during the summer months just because we could charge more due to the higher demand.